← All posts

 The job matching is where Jobright shines.
 It learns your preferences and surfaces roles you might not have found on your own.
 Auto-apply is polarizing.
 Some users love the volume; others worry about quality control when an AI is submitting applications under their name.
 The right answer depends on whether you're optimizing for volume or signal.

+Jobright does not publish job seeker pricing on its site, so the free tier is what you can evaluate before signing up.
 Interview prep and resume tools exist but they're secondary.
 The product is built around discovery.
 If finding the right openings is your biggest bottleneck, Jobright is strong.
 If your bottleneck is actually performing well in interviews or writing tailored applications, pair it with something dedicated.

 Price: Free tier with limited features; paid plans roughly $30-50 a month Best for: Job seekers who want an AI agent to automate job discovery and applications